 Never try to remove tape from lace without thoroughly releasing the adhesive with lace release or isopropyl alcohol first.
 You should see no hair on the tape when you remove it.

-If the base is NG membrane, use adhesive remover to gently soak in to release any tape from it.
+If the base is NG membrane, use adhesive remover to gently soak in to release any glue or tape from it.
 Be constantly aware of the tearing risk when you are cleaning and maintaining NG.
+We recommend that you do not use tape with NG.

 If your city tap water is highly chlorinated, consider using bottled or filtered water for the care of the CoolPiece.